Villa La Rotonda: Landscape

 The northwest portico is set onto the hill as the termination of a straight carriage drive from the principal gates.
 This carriageway is an avenue between the service blocks, built by the Capra brothers, who acquired the Villa in 1591; they commissioned Vincenzo Scamozzi to complete the villa and construct the range of staff and agricultural buildings.

 Current conditions

 In 1994 UNESCO designated the building as part of a World Heritage Site.

-The last owner of the villa was Mario di Valmarana († Oct.
-13, 2010), a former professor of architecture at the University of Virginia.
+A former family owner of the villa was Mario di Valmarana (1929–2010), a former professor of architecture at the University of Virginia.
 It was his declared ambition to preserve Villa Rotonda so that it may be appreciated by future generations.
-The interior is open to the public Friday-Sunday, and the grounds are open every day.
+His brother was Lodovico Valmarana (1926–2018), Count of Valmarana and Nogara, whose father Count Andrea Valmarana (1891–1976) purchased the villa in 1912, with the villa now owned by Lodovico's son, Count Nicolò Valmarana.
+The interior is open to the public Friday through Sunday, and the grounds are open every day.

 Film

 In 1979 the American film director Joseph Losey filmed Wolfgang Amadeus Mozart's opera Don Giovanni in Villa La Rotonda and the Veneto region of Italy.
 The film was nominated for several César Awards in 1980 including Best Director, and has generally been praised as one of the finer cinematic adaptations of opera.